cloe-lang/doc/overview/concept.md

 # Concept

-The abstract concept lying under Coel is described here for better understanding of why the language looks so.
+Abstract concepts lying under Coel are described here for better understanding of why the language looks so.

 ## Modeling programs

-Hundreds of models for computer programming have been developed over decades.
+Hundreds of models for computer programming in general have been developed over decades.
-The computation models formulated pure computation theoretically while object-oriented programming has been adopted widely as a way of abstraction.
+Computation models formulated pure computation theoretically while object-oriented programming has been adopted widely as a way to construct and modularize programs.
+Although that is one of the most controversial areas, object-oriented programming and functional programming are 2 representative counterparts in terms of states of programs as they encourage stateful and stateless programming styles respectively.

 This section reveals stateful and stateless models of programs on which Coel is based.